What Are Pork Rinds? Can I Have Pork Rinds on Carnivore?

 Utz sells big barrels of pork rinds with over 36 servings, which are a good option for parties.
 Utz also makes plain pork rinds without seasoning.

-The barrels are affordable, but the lower price compared to other brands in the same size means the quality, texture, and taste may not be as good as other brands.
+The barrels are affordable, but the lower price than other brands of the same size means the quality, texture, and taste may not be as good as those of other brands.

-Here are Utz Pork Rinds Barrel’s nutritional values in ½ oz.
+Here are the nutritional values of Utz Pork Rinds Barrel in every ½ oz.
 (14 g).

 Calories80 kcal